 You might also know data metrics by another name: KPIs.
 KPIs, or key performance indicators, refer to metrics that give you an idea of how well your business is performing.

 Data metrics are essential to businesses in the same way that a compass is essential to travel.
-It tells you where you are and helps you know if you're going where you intend to.
-It can be a warning sign or a signal to keep going.
+They tell you where you are and help you know if you're going where you intend to.
+They can serve as a warning sign or a signal to keep going.

 5 data metrics for startups

-There are nearly infinite metrics that you could be keeping track of at any given time.
-Most of them, however, are not KPIs and will not give you meaningful insight into how your startup is doing.
+There are nearly infinite metrics you could track at any given time.
+Most of them, however, are not true KPIs and won’t provide meaningful insight into your startup’s performance.
 Below are five metrics that will give you the knowledge you're looking for.

 1. LTV

-The first data metric is one of the staple customer data insights: LTV.
-Short for Lifetime Value, LTV gives you an idea of the net earnings a customer will bring to your business over the course of being a patron of your business.
+The first data metric is one of the staple customer insights: LTV (Lifetime Value).
+LTV gives you an idea of the net earnings a customer will bring to your business over the course of their patronage.

-For instance, if your average customer spends $50 at your business and then never returns, then your LTV is $50.
-On the other hand, if you're a subscription service with customers that stick around for a few months, then calculating your LTV could be more complicated.
+For example, if your average customer spends $50 and never returns, then your LTV is $50.
+On the other hand, if you're a subscription service with customers who stick around for months, calculating LTV becomes more complex.

-The usual method of calculating LTV is to subtract the customer acquisition cost from the total revenue a specific customer brings to your business.
-Do this for tens or hundreds of customers, depending on the scale of your business, and come up with an average.
-There are other ways to calculate LTV, but as a rule, this is the way to go.
+The usual method of calculating LTV is to subtract the customer acquisition cost (CAC) from the total revenue a customer brings.
+Do this for tens or hundreds of customers, depending on your business scale, and calculate an average.
+There are other methods, but this is generally the way to go.

 2. CAC

-Speaking of the customer acquisition cost, that's the second metric we recommend you track: CAC.
-True to its name, CAC is used to estimate how much you spend to acquire a customer.
+Speaking of customer acquisition cost, that's the second metric we recommend tracking: CAC.
+True to its name, CAC estimates how much you spend to acquire a customer.

-This can be a difficult metric to calculate as the spending is usually not targeted at a single customer.
-You could be spending money on various marketing campaigns and channels, targeting various demographics, and acquiring customers from places that are hard to account for, like word of mouth.
+This can be a difficult metric to calculate since spending is usually spread across various marketing campaigns and channels, targeting different demographics, and sometimes even influenced by word of mouth.

-Still, this is a vital metric.
-It's used to calculate other metrics (as we covered in the previous section) and it tells you if you're truly earning a profit.
-If you spend $100 acquiring a customer and they only spend $50 at your business, you need to know it!
+Still, CAC is vital.
+It's used to calculate other metrics and tells you whether you're truly earning a profit.
+If you spend $100 acquiring a customer and they only spend $50, you need to know that!

-To calculate CAC, you'll need to keep track of the customers you acquire over a specific period of time.
-Over that same period, you'll need to track your marketing spending.
-Divide your marketing spending by the total number of customers acquired during that period, and you should have an idea of how much you're spending to acquire each customer.
+To calculate CAC, track the number of customers acquired over a specific period alongside your marketing spending.
+Divide your total marketing spend by the number of customers acquired during that period to determine the cost per customer.

 3. MRR

-Third on the list of important customer data insights is MRR.
-Short for Monthly Recurring Revenue, this data metric clues startups into the revenue they're bringing in every month.
-This is typically used to track the performance of SaaS and subscription-based businesses, though it can make sense to monitor depending on your sector.
+Third on the list is MRR (Monthly Recurring Revenue).
+MRR provides insight into the revenue you're generating every month.
+This metric is typically used to gauge the performance of SaaS and subscription-based businesses, though it can be valuable in other sectors as well.

-One of the most important customer data insights is your customer health scores.
-A health score measures a customer’s engagement and likeliness to chrun.
-Customers with the highest scores are your most loyal customers, and those with the lowest are your least engaged.
+One of the most important customer insights is your customer health score.
+A health score measures a customer’s engagement and likelihood to churn.
+Customers with high scores are your most loyal, while those with low scores are your least engaged.

-Health scores are one of the best ways to improve your customer retention.
-It's a well-known fact that retaining a customer is more cost-effective than replacing them with a new customer.
-Using health scores will help you hold on to your loyal customers and salvage disengaged customers before they churn.
+Health scores are among the best ways to improve customer retention.
+Retaining a customer is generally more cost-effective than acquiring a new one.
+By using health scores, you can hold on to loyal customers and intervene before disengaged customers churn.

-Calculating a health score can be challenging, however.
-The data you use to calculate it will vary from one business to the next.
-You may use participation in loyalty programs and engagement with your community, while another organization is exclusively looking at repeat sales.
-The key, though, is to have the right data at hand to be able to calculate a health score.
+Calculating a health score can be challenging because the data used may vary from one business to another.
+Some companies use participation in loyalty programs and community engagement, while others focus solely on repeat sales.
+The key is having the right data to generate an effective health score.

-To calculate your churn rate, look at how many customers you have at the beginning of a period (typically one month) and the number you have at the end of that period.
-Subtract to find the difference, and divide the difference by the number of customers you started with.
+To calculate churn rate, determine the number of customers at the beginning of a period (typically one month) and at the end of that period.
+Subtract the end number from the beginning number, then divide the difference by the initial number of customers.
+For example, if you start with 100 customers and end with 90, your churn rate for that month is 10%.

-Also, while churn is inevitable (you'll never be able to retain 100% of your customers) you can use data metrics like health scores to reduce customer attrition.
+While it's standard to measure churn monthly, some companies opt for quarterly periods (90 days) to avoid counting inactive customers as churned.
+Although churn is inevitable (you’ll never retain 100% of your customers), data metrics like health scores can help reduce customer attrition.
 This is one of the key reasons that data is crucial to your startup's success.

 How your business model affects your metrics

-Now that we've covered the various customer data insights your startup should be tracking, we're going to briefly touch on a few nuanced points to consider.
-Even though this data is valuable to all businesses, your business model can and should affect how you use your data.
+Now that we've covered the various customer data insights your startup should track, let's briefly touch on a few nuanced points.
+Although these metrics are valuable to all businesses, your business model can and should affect how you use your data.

 How eCommerce businesses can use metrics

 eCommerce businesses are largely B2C and operate by selling goods directly to customers.
-With that in mind, the most important metrics to use to your advantage will be LTV, CAC, and MRR.
-This will help you streamline your marketing and invest without overextending your budget.
+In this context, the most important metrics to leverage are LTV, CAC, and MRR.
+These metrics can help streamline your marketing efforts and ensure you don't overextend your budget.

 Using data metrics as an enterprise startup

-For enterprise providers, or B2B businesses, your goal is to land and retain large clients as often and as long as possible.
-That means keeping up with your customer health scores, churn rate, LTV, and CAC.
+For enterprise providers or B2B businesses, the goal is to land and retain large clients as often and as long as possible.
+This means closely monitoring customer health scores, churn rate, LTV, and CAC.

 Data metrics for SaaS and subscription services

-Lastly, SaaS and subscription model businesses, which have seen a boom over the last ten years, will want to consider MRR, churn rate, and health scores.
-Monitoring these customer data insights will help you maximize the value of each of your customers and project future revenue.
+Lastly, SaaS and subscription-based businesses—which have boomed over the last ten years—should focus on MRR, churn rate, and health scores.
+Monitoring these metrics will help you maximize the value of each customer and project future revenue.

 Access and activate your customer data insights with Weld

-Now that you have an idea of the customer data insights your startup should be using, it's time to put that data to work.
+Now that you know which customer data insights your startup should be tracking, it's time to put that data to work.
 Reach out to the team at Weld today and learn how you can make the most of your data.